 Cowboy style or Tilly hats as seen in the picture above are a better choice for full head and neck protection and they also block out more light so you can see into the water better.
 Check out this Airflo Tilly hat for anglers which you can get at Bass Pro Shops.

 Or, If you want to protect yourself from mosquitos, check out the SIMMS BugStopper Hat.

 Glasses – An Invaluable Fly Fishing Gear Must-Have Product

-I could not do my job as a guide without the help of polarized fishing glasses and because of this I would consider fishing glasses an essential part of fly fishing gear.
+I could not do my job as a guide without the help of polarized fishing glasses and because of this I would consider fishing glasses an essential part of fly fishing.